 The business plan of Almont, which is highly dependent on its ability to raise sufficient additional working capital, assumes the purchase of a substantial number of CSRV units over the next 5 years.
 Almont's purchase of CSRV Units from the Company will be made by way of standard purchase orders, issued based on market and customer demand.
-Over the 5-year period, Almont anticipates that the volume of total purchases from the Company will be similar to, or potentially exceed the 7,400 CSRV Gen Set quantity contemplated in our previous arrangement with WWE.
-We are unable to confirm these order s until we have sufficient working capital in place to manufacture generators on a large scale.
+Almont has projected that annual demand for Gen Sets could be as much as 11,000 units per year if the Company can achieve full scale production.
+We are unable to confirm these orders until we have sufficient working capital in place to manufacture generators on a large scale.
 Almont plans to finance its purchases from cash flow and by way of project and/or equipment financing, proceeds from issuance of equity or corporate debt instruments and conventional bank financing.

-6. NON-BINDING PRELIMINARY LETTER OF INTENT TO MERGE WITH S.W.T.
+6. NON-BINDING PRELIMINARY LEITER OF INTENT TO MERGE WITH S.W.T.
 IN CHINA

 In May 2011, the Company entered into a non-binding letter of intent with S.W.T., an established heavy equipment manufacturer in China and The Coates Trust.
 The letter expressed the mutual intent of the parties to exchange shares of common stock between the Company and S.W.T., a cash payment to the shareholders of S.W.T. and the issuance of shares of the Company's common stock to The Coates Trust in consideration of a CSRV technology license for China.
 The transaction would be subject to required governmental approvals and a number of other prerequisite conditions.
 In September 2011, the Company determined that the risk of proceeding with this merger transaction as contemplated at that time was greater than anticipated.
 Accordingly, the Company will either continue to explore the possibility of restructuring the merger transaction or taking a simpler approach that would enable it to have access to the manufacturing capabilities of S.W.T. while affording both companies the opportunity to benefit from CSRV system technology related manufacturing activities.
-At this time, further discussions with S.W.T. are on hold for at least the next 90 days, while the Company focuses on raising working capital and starting production.
+At this time, further discussions with S.W.T. are on hold until the management of S.W.T. can observe the CSRV system technology performing in the Canadian oil and gas fields.